nicolasdupouymanescau/webcam-settings-dialog-windows/README.md

 ## 4. Place a shortcut on your desktop (optional)

-At this point, you can simply launch, by double clicking, the file **launch.bat** and the dialog window will appear.
-But I suggest you create a shortcut of **launch.bat** on the desktop and launch it from there.
+At this point, you can simply launch, by double clicking, the file **webcam.exe** and the dialog window will appear.
+But I suggest you create a shortcut of **webcam.exe** on the desktop and launch it from there.

 Voila!
 Hope it works for you.